WCAG 2.2 Compliance, Explained

 • Non-profit organizations

 Title II of the ADA, which applies to state and local government agencies, also requires web accessibility.
-In 2023, the DOJ also proposed a rule that would establish clear technical standards for Title II compliance, and those standards certainly align with WCAG Level AA.
+In 2023, the DOJ also proposed a rule that would establish clear technical standards for Title II compliance that align with WCAG Level AA.

 Following any version of WCAG can improve compliance with the ADA.
-However, the best practice is to follow the latest version of the guidelines.
-Currently, that’s WCAG 2.2 — and if your content is fully conformant, you’re in a great position to demonstrate compliance.
+However, the best practice is to follow the latest version of the guidelines, which is WCAG 2.2 in this case.

 Learn more about the ADA →